Tell me if this sounds familiar…

 Bad Swing Plane

-Figuring out the correct swing plane can be difficult.
+Figuring out the correct swing plane (Best Golf Swing Trainers for Beginners) can be difficult.
 For me, this one an area I still need to focus on.
 If you’re swinging your club from out-to-in, it’s likely to cause the clubface to be open.
 As mentioned above an open clubface will cause your drives to slice.

 Weak Golf Grip